 Check Philips Norelco PQ208/40 Travel Electric Razor (Shaver 510) Price on Amazon

 3. Shavetech USB Electric Razor

-We mentioned USB charging earlier, and the review team believes this is the best electric shaver that takes advantage of that capability.
-The Shavetech will only run for 30 minutes before needing to recharged, but you don’t have to mess around with adapters and power cables to do it.
-You only have to pull out the retractable USB jack and plug it in to any device with a USB port.
+We mentioned USB charging earlier, and the review team for art of shaving believes this is the best electric shaver that takes advantage of that capability.
+The Shavetech will only run for 30 minutes before needing to recharge, but you don’t have to mess around with adapters and power cables to do it.
+You only have to pull out the retractable USB jack and plug it into any device with a USB port.
 A charge takes about four hours.

-To clean the Shavetech you must remove the head cover and use a brush, which is less convenient than the faucet cleanup you can do with the Braun.
-It also comes without a lock or a head cover, just a soft carry case, which may be deal breakers for some.
+To clean the Shavetech, you must remove the head cover and use a brush, which is less convenient than the faucet cleanup you can do with the Braun.
+It also comes without a lock or a head cover, just a soft carry case, which may be a dealbreaker for some.
 But the USB charging is definitely a cool approach.
 It sells for approximately the same price as the Braun.